koush/scrypted/plugins/tuya/README.md

 Once you have retreived both the `Access Id` and `Access Key` from the project, you can get the `User Id` by going to Tuya Cloud IoT -> Select the Project -> Devices -> Link Tuya App Account -> and then get the UID.

+### Tuya Pulsar
-You also need to enable Messages Service in your project in order to receive real time notifications to Scrypted. (motion events, online/offline, light switch ect...)
+You need to enable Messages Service in your project in order to receive real time notifications to Scrypted. (motion events, online/offline, light switch ect...)
 The way this is achieved is by following this [guide](https://developer.tuya.com/en/docs/iot/subscribe-mq?id=Kavqcrvckbh9h).

 - You do not need to set an alert notification of your phone.
-- This might not be necessary in the future if I believe MQTT is the way to go, but in the mean time, TuyaPulse is required for this project.

-## TODOs
-- Fix 2-way talk for supported platforms (Can only work with WebRTC since we only get one stream with RTSPS)
-- Add support for camera doorbells (Just need to implement doorbell notification)